aiven/devportal/docs/community/challenge/catch-the-bus.rst

 4. Find the routes and plot them on a map.
 Here's a `notebook <https://github.com/Ugbot/Clickhouse-challenge/blob/main/mapping_book.ipynb>`_ with a few optional queries and a mapping library to get you started.
 You can also check out the `ClickHouse docs <https://clickhouse.com/docs/en/sql-reference/>`_ for advanced SQL information.

-5. Once ready:
-    * Tag us on Twitter with ``#aivencatchthebuschallenge`` (and ``#bigdatalondon22`` if you're at the conference) with a screenshot of a map with these routes plotted on it.
-    * Or email us at `hacks@Aiven.io <mailto:hacks@aiven.io?subject=Solution for Aiven 'Catch the bus' challenge>`_.
+5. If you find the solution or need help, email us at `hacks@Aiven.io <mailto:hacks@aiven.io?subject=Solution for Aiven 'Catch the bus' challenge>`_.

-6. Lastly, collect your prize if you do the challenge before 21.11.2022:
-    * If you do the challenge in connection with a conference, come visit us at our booth to collect your limited edition Aiven cap.
-    * Otherwise you'll receive a voucher for a nice piece of Aiven swag in your inbox upon submitting your solution.

-For any help or questions ping us on twitter @aiven_io or @Bengamble7.
 Good luck!